 Twilio allows software developers to programmatically make and receive phone calls, send and receive text messages, and perform other communication functions using its web service APIs.

 Twilio uses API Key based auth, a developer-friendly delegated access protocol.
 Quolum has already connected the necessary wires with Twilio.
 Using a sequence of click-throughs, your organization's administrator allows Quolum to make API calls to Twilio without getting access to passwords.

 Click the Connect button from the Connections card.
-If you are not an admin, you can invite your organization's Twilio admin to make a connection to your Twilio organization account.
-When you click on the Connect button, the web browser will navigate to the Twilio login page.
+If you are not an admin, you can invite your organization's Twilio owner/admin/developer role to make a connection to your Twilio organization account as shown in step 2.

-Once you have granted access to Quolum, Twilio is going to send you back to Quolum's page in Step 1, where you started.
+Once you have granted access to Quolum, the data would start to flow in.
 The Connect button on the Connections card would now say Reconnect.
 Reconnect is used to reauthenticate under circumstances where the access has expired.

 Using the OAuth protocol, Quolum now has delegated access to your Twilio Workspace.
-The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization of projects, stories, and tasks.
+The Quolum server, running on Amazon AWS VPC, will be able to make API calls and retrieve feature-level utilization.
 Later, this data is crunched and available for visualization on the Quolum dashboard.